lucasromerodb/google-realtime-app/README.md

 - For ES6 features, we need to write our scripts with Typescript.
 Then change the extension of your scripts files from `*.js` to `*.ts`

 > We will deploy our scripts with Clasp CLI later.

+> 💾 It is a good time for commit your changes.

 # Get Google Sheet data and push it to Firebase Database